fatboyzz/batch_process/README.md

 - Import "*.obj" files in folder "obj" (reletive to current blend file).
 - Reload all images used by selected objects' materials

-Batch Process add-on helps you get these jobs done with one string instead of
+Batch Process add-on helps you get these jobs done with one special syntaxed string.

+## Advantages
+- Less Code

-- Writing a 10 ~ 20 line python script with multiple for loops and takes you some time to debug.
+  One string instead of a 10 ~ 20 line python script with multiple for loops.

-- Working with complecated ui which may or may not reach your specific needs.
-- Doing them one by one.
+- Interactive UI

+  + Preview of each intermediate steps instead of hand writing `print` functions.
+  + Inplace error message and syntax error indicator.
+  + Check every changing values before doing the actual process.

+- Reuseability

+  Use preset files to save and load your rules.

-## Warning
+## Disadvantages
-- Batch Process add-on is for blender 2.8 only.
+- For blender 2.8 only.
 - To use this add-on effectively requires basic python programming skill.
 - You should be comfortable with python documentation and blender python api documentation.
 - Beta Version

 ## Installation
 1. Download the Batch Process add-on source code somewhere.
-2. Copy folder `batch_assign` into *`<your blender path>/2.8/scripts/addons_contrib/`*.
+2. Copy folder `batch_process` into *`<your blender path>/2.80/scripts/addons_contrib/`*.
 3. Open blender click *Edit->Preferences->Add-ons* and enable *Testing* support level.
 4. Search *Batch Process* and enable it.